Dawsonia superba

 There is some confusion surrounding if Dawsonia superba and Dawsonia longifolia are distinct species or refer to the same moss.
 According to some sources, Dawsonia longifolia and Dawsonia superba have been merged.
 For a long time, both D. longifolia and D. superba were used to refer to the same species, with some regional variation in its use.
-Both terms are still used today.
+Both terms are still used.